originphp/website/source/docs/utility/http.md

 ### cURL Options

-Occasionally, you might need to set additional cURL options, one example of this, is when there is an issue SSL certificates.
-You can use use with the CURLOPT constantant, or string version of it.
+Occasionally, you might need to set additional cURL options, one example of this, is when there is an issue with SSL certificates.
+You can set cURL options with the CURLOPT constant or string version of it.

 ```php
 use Origin\Utility\Http;